 Assessment Measures

-- Number and proportion of cancer patients who used tobacco in the past 30 days who were offered tobacco treatment by a program component
+- Number and proportion of patients who used tobacco in the past 30 days who were offered tobacco treatment by a program component

-- Number and proportion of cancer patients who used tobacco in the past 30 days who initiated tobacco treatment
+- Number and proportion of patients who used tobacco in the past 30 days who initiated tobacco treatment

-- Number and proportion of cancer patients who changed their tobacco use (operationalized primarily as self-reported abstinence from tobacco but perhaps also as at least 50% sustained reduction of tobacco use)
+- Number and proportion of patients who changed their tobacco use (operationalized primarily as self-reported abstinence from tobacco but perhaps also as at least 50% sustained reduction of tobacco use)

 - Prevalence or severity of treatment toxicity, complication, side effects, cancer control, cancer recurrence, new primary cancers, and other clinical outcomes of interest